Oregon Independent

 Mental Health Professionals

-OIMHP is an interdisciplinary legislative advocacy committee supported by WOMHA.
+OIMHP is a legislative advocacy committee of

-Patrick Mooney, Melissa Todd, Anne Emmett (bottom row)
+Bottom row: Patrick Mooney, Melissa Todd, Anne Emmett

-Larry Venaska (not pictured)
+Not pictured: Larry Venaska

 What we stand for